Lect1val/sitkmutt-static-web/README.md

 # Static Web

-test docker compose with static web
+test docker compose with static web using template from https://www.free-css.com/free-css-templates/page266/nolo
-Static web Template from https://www.free-css.com/free-css-templates/page266/nolo

 ## How to run with Docker Compose